Yellow diarrhea: 12 Causes, Doctor Explains.

 - If you are taking more than one antibiotic at the same time, it will increase the odds of yellow diarrhea.

-- Taking antibiotics for a long period (more than 2 weeks).
+- Taking antibiotics for a long period (more than two weeks).

 3- Recent Use of anti-Diabetes Mellitus drugs.